 - From said investigation opportunities for improvement were identified and a recommended list of appropriate contractor behaviors was itemized (which the Judge recommended to become required policy and procedure)

 - The BLM will not be conducting any roundup activities in the Triple-B complex during 2012

-Judge McKibben recognized Leigh’s standing, refused to address the BLM’s mootness argument and left the court’s door open for further litigation on behalf of the wild horses and burros should the situation warrant.
+Judge McKibben recognized the plaintiff’s standing, refused to address the BLM’s mootness argument and left the court’s door open for further litigation on behalf of the wild horses and burros should the situation warrant.

-“This work is important,” said Leigh who is the VP of WHFF and founder of Wild Horse Education, “if that’s what it takes to get a written protocol to uphold the most basic premise of the Act, humane care, then that is what will happen.”
+“This work is important,” said the plaintiff, “if that’s what it takes to get a written protocol to uphold the most basic premise of the Act, humane care, then that is what will happen.”

-“I am encouraged,” stated attorney Gordon Cowan of Reno “this case has created focus on an important issue.
+“I am encouraged,” stated the attorney from Reno “this case has created focus on an important issue.
 Although not a resounding win, the Judge’s recognition of the importance of the issue and willingness to continue to hear these cases may yet lead to the desired outcome.”